atiq-cs/cpp/MFC/Tutorials/ReadMe.md

 }
 ```

-A Screenshot from the RichEditControl Sample is presented below,
+A Screenshot from the 'Rich Edit Control' Sample is presented below,

 ![RichEditControl Sample Screenshot](https://user-images.githubusercontent.com/7858031/221075250-a4c1e4f3-d485-4670-a73c-57c1d649fa26.png)